 North America's Colonels

-America's Adventurers, Delegates, Founders, Officers, Pioneers, Sheriffs, Statesmen, and Surveyors since 1750
+America's First Adventurers, Delegates, Explorers, Founders, Justices, Officers, Pioneers, Sheriffs, Statesmen, and Surveyors

 Historical American Authority Began in 1651